Craigharrison79/MS2-Quiz-Game/README.md

 ### Typography

-I wanted to use a font that look good and that almost everyone has.
-Everyone is has uses and is find arial very readable.
+I wanted to use a font that look good and that almost everyone has use or used to.
+Everyone is has uses this font and I find arial very readable.
 So this makes sense to use as the font on the game.
 It is clean and has a nice flow between the letters.

 Font-family use are: Arial, Helvetica, sans-serif,;